ISO 45001/OHSAS 18001

 - Migration Guide: Contains facts about ISO 45001, key changes from OHSAS 18001 and information about how to prepare for the migration.

-- Webinar: Lessons Learned: Migration to ISO 45001: Provides helpful tips and best practices for organizations going through their migration from OHSAS 18001 to ISO 45001, or tackling ISO 45001 certification for the first time.
+- Webinar: Lessons Learned: Migration to ISO 45001: Provides helpful tips and best practices for organisations going through their migration from OHSAS 18001 to ISO 45001, or tackling ISO 45001 certification for the first time.

 - ISO 45001 Upgrade Planner and Delta Checklist: Jump start your migration with this document that captures areas of new requirements, changes and updates from the previous version of the standard.
 Once completed, send it to our expert lead auditor for a half-day minimum desk audit.